MatrixEditor/caterpillar/docs/source/tutorial/first_steps.rst

 ^^^^^^^^^^^^

 This library's packing and unpacking is similar to Python's `struct <https://docs.python.org/3/library/struct.html>`_ module.
-In order to pack data, we need a struct and an input object.
 When packing data, a struct and an input object are needed.

 Thanks to the RGB class encapsulating its struct instance, explicitly stating the struct to use becomes unnecessary.